akester/logrotate/README.md

 Just use `latest`.
 It's based on Alpine and updated weekly to catch any upstream changes and updates.

+## Config

+This accepts a single environment variable, `STATE_FILE_PATH`, for a state file created by logrotate.
+It's best if this is stored on a volume that will survive the container restarting.

+By default this is in `/var/log/app/logrotate.state`, but it can be set anywhere (or discarded and state won't be saved).

 ## Example Usage

 Define the logrotate config itself: